pybricks/pybricks-api/doc/api/signaltypes.rst

 --------------
 Sound frequencies are expressed in Hertz (Hz).

-For example, you can choose the frequency of a :meth:`beep
-<.builtins.Speaker.beep>` to change the pitch.
+For example, you can choose the frequency of a beep to change the pitch.

 .. _temperature: